marshalloffutt/my-dino/README.md

 # My Dino

+## Description
-This is a tribute site that pays homage to my favorite dinosaur, and also introduces myself to the coding world.
+This is a basic tribute site that pays homage to my favorite dinosaur, and also introduces myself to the coding world.
 It uses basic HTML, and CSS.

 ## Screenshot
 ![main screen shot](./screenshots/dino.png)

-## How to run this project
+## How to view this project
+* Clone the repository to your local machine.
 * Use npm to install http-server in your terminal:
 ```sh
 npm install -g http-server